rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 description: "How to create your first frontend for smart contracts using an injected web3 provider."
 ---

-In this tutorial I will show you step by step how to create your first front end to interact with a smart contract deployed at RSK local network, using only Javascript and HTML and connected to a wallet with web3 injected.
+In this tutorial I will show you step-by-step how to create your first front end to interact with a smart contract deployed at RSK local network, using only Javascript and HTML and connected to a wallet using a web3 provider.

 # Overview

-Below is a summary of the steps we would take to achieve this:
+Below is a summary of the steps to be taken to build our front end:

 1. Configure Metamask to connect to RSK testnet;
 2. Get some testnet R-BTCs at faucet;
 3. Connect Remix with RSK Testnet;
-4. Create, compile and deploy a smart contract RSK Testnet using Remix;
+4. Create, compile and deploy a smart contract on RSK Testnet using Remix;
-5. Initialise a project;
+5. Initialise the project;
 6. Install web3.js;
 7. Create a javascript file;
 8. Create a html file;